 Both Ministers and officials live or die by our communications skills.
 We often have no other weapon at our disposal.
-But we are not communicating with machines.
-We are trying to achieve things by influencing the behaviour of other human beings.
+Much policy making depends upon our successfully changing public opinion.

-If we are to be effective, therefore, we must be aware of the the three classic Greek elements of rhetoric - all of which have since been deployed, often unknowingly, by all powerful communicators:
+And we are not communicating with machines.
+We are trying to achieve things by influencing the behaviour of other human beings with all their faults, including their preference for simple explanations.
+If we are to be effective, therefore, we must deploy all three of the classic Greek elements of rhetoric - which have always been used, often unknowingly, by all powerful communicators:

 In addition, of course, we need to be clear about the purpose of the communication, its content, and its audience (including their beliefs).